She can trust him with her heart, but can she trust him with her life?

-Falling silent, Reese watched as firefighters walked the site.
+Reece watched silently as firefighters walked the site.
 They carefully looked for any sputtering embers trying to reignite.
 With the drought, they also had to be sure no sparks landed on a nearby roof, spreading the conflagration to the entire neighborhood.

 “Why don’t we get outta here?”
 Rowan asked.
 “You’ve given your statement.
 You don’t have to stay.
 Want some breakfast?
 We can pick up Cecil B. and take him out for pancakes.”

 Seeing his dog sounded like a great idea to Reece.
 “Sure.”
 He was hungry, as, he suspected, were the sweaty, exhausted firefighters.
-He’d already put in an order for cold drinks and food for the guys who’d tried so hard to rescue his 6000-square-foot house.
+He’d already put in an order for cold drinks and food for the guys who’d tried so hard to rescue his six-thousand-square-foot house.
 Just a house.
-Just a building.

 Right.
 Frankly, the worst part wasn’t the fire, but the realization that someone had set it.
 He was in somebody’s crosshairs.
 The knowledge unsettled him.

 They hadn’t surfed together in months, both of them having busy schedules, and Reece being too easily recognized to hit any of the local beaches.
 One of the many pleasures his fame had cost him.
+Rowan was lucky they were fraternal twins, and that he no longer lived in the spotlight.
 “Maybe later.
 I think I’ll stop by and see how Aunt Sharon’s doing at the gallery.”

 “Okay.
 Pancakes, followed by weird art.”